-i.
+- i.
 Players will be required to follow the assigned work guidelines of the tournament.
-These guidelines may include, but are not limited to: walking horses, lining the arena, and goal judging.

-d.
-Voting Procedures
+These guidelines may include, but are not limited to: walking horses, lining the arena, and goal judging. - d.
+Voting Procedures - i.
+Best Playing Pony The Umpires will choose the BPP.

-i.
-Best Playing Pony - The Tournament Manager or designated individual shall collect horse names from the Umpires at the conclusion of each game.
-Together, the Umpires and Tournament Manager will choose the BPP.
 Other RHTC members in attendance may have a vote as well.